 - Check on the weather and warnings before going bush – if hot, dry and windy conditions are forecast, there is the possibility that fires will occur

-- Consider postponing your walk or walk in another area - if a Very High or above Fire Danger Rating is forecast in the area you plan to walk
+- Consider postponing your walk or walk in another area - if an Extreme or Catastrophic in the Australian Fire Danger Rating System is forecast in the area you plan to walk

 - Have a plan – consider what you will do, and where you will go, in the event of a fire